SalahBkd/emsi-devops-1/README.md

 # emsi-devops
-This repo accommodate all my Holberon projects.
+This repo accommodate all my Holberton projects.